-8.10.8 Nozzle inserted backward; the tapered end of the nozzle should face toward the air jet.
+8.10.8 Nozzle inserted backward; the wider, tapered end of the nozzle inserts into the gun toward the air jet.

 8.11 Air only (no abrasive) from nozzle

 8.11.1 Low media level in reclaimer.
 Check media level and replenish as needed.